Current position: Advocate SC

-Advocate Rean Strydom SC has heard the usual range of matters which dominate the high court roll while acing on the bench: Road Accident Fund claims, the range of criminal matters and appeals against conviction and sentencing linked to the country’s high crime rates and civil procedure matters.
+From 2011- 2019, he has acted in both the Mpumalanga and Gauteng Divisions of the high court for several stints and has heard the usual range of matters which dominate the high court roll: Road Accident Fund claims, the range of criminal matters and appeals against conviction and sentencing linked to the country’s high crime rates and civil procedure matters.

-In 2016 he convicted a killer who alleged drank his victims’ blood, handing down an effective 30-year sentence.
+In 2016 he convicted a killer who allegedly drank his victims’ blood, handing down an effective 30-year sentence.

 Mzameleni Cele was found guilty of two counts of murder, two of attempted murder, the illegal possession of a firearm and ammunition, and one of assault with intent to cause bodily harm.
 Strydom sentenced Cele to 15 years imprisonment for each count of murder, ten years for each count of attempted murder, five years for possession of a firearm, two years for possession of ammunition, and two years for the assault charge.
 The sentences were to run concurrently.